go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker.md

     dockerfile: '{{ .Env.DOCKERFILE }}'

     # Set the "backend" for the Docker pipe.
+    #
     # Valid options are: docker, buildx, podman.
+    #
-    # podman is a GoReleaser Pro feature and is only available on Linux.
+    # Podman is a GoReleaser Pro feature and is only available on Linux.
+    #
     # Defaults to docker.
     use: docker